Portrait of Baldassare Castiglione: Overview

 The picture's elegance of execution is consistent with the attitude of the subject.
 Art historian Lawrence Gowing noted the counter-intuitive handling of gray velvet (actually a fur) as contrary to an academic modeling of form, with the broad surfaces banked in rich darkness and the fabric shining most brightly as it turns away from the light.
 For Gowing, "The picture has the subtlety of baroque observation but the stillness and noble contour of classic painting at its peak."
 The portrait's composition and atmospheric quality suggest an homage to the Mona Lisa, which Raphael would have seen in Rome.
 Yet the Castiglione portrait transcends questions of influence; art historian James Beck wrote that "The Portrait of Baldassare Castiglione stands as a final solution for single male portraiture within the Renaissance style...."

 Notwithstanding shifts in the critical appraisal of Raphael's work, the painting has enjoyed consistent admiration from other artists.
 Titian was strongly influenced by this portrait, and may have first viewed it in Castiglione's home in Mantua.
 The Venetian master's Portrait of a Man (Tommaso Mosti?) is generally seen as owing a strong compositional debt to Raphael's painting, and also reflects Castiglione's influential advice regarding the restrained elegance of attire recommended for courtiers.
 In 1639 Rembrandt drew a sketch of the painting while it was being auctioned in Amsterdam, and subsequently referenced the composition in several self-portraits.
 A copy of the painting, now in the Courtauld Institute of Art, was painted by Peter Paul Rubens.
 Both Rembrandt's and Rubens's versions display Baroque flourish, quite different from the original painting's sober restraint.
 In the 19th century Jean Auguste Dominique Ingres chose a frame for his Portrait of Monsieur Bertin much like that which adorned Raphael's painting, perhaps indicating Ingres's ambitions, while also underscoring the paintings' similarities of coloration and extraordinary illusionism.
 At the turn of the 20th century Henri Matisse copied the painting, and Paul Cézanne exclaimed of Raphael's portrait: "How well rounded the forehead is, with all the distinct planes.
 How well balanced the patches in the unity of the whole...."

 Now in the Louvre, the painting was acquired by Louis XIV in 1661 from the heirs of Cardinal Mazarin.

 Influenced paintings

+Rubens, Portrait of Baldassare Castiglione, 1630.

 Titian, Portrait of a Man (Tommaso Mosti?), ca. 1520.

 Rembrandt, Self-portrait Leaning on a Stone Sill, etching, 1639.